 Do I have thrush?
 Can I give it to my lover?

-Originally Published: February 27, 2004 - Last Updated / Reviewed On: September 17, 2008
+Originally Published: February 27, 2004 - Last Updated / Reviewed On: January 9, 2015

 Are there other causes for white-coated tongues??
 I believe I have thrush.
 Do I need a tongue culture to confirm it?
 Can my mate get it by kissing?
 Could it be the reason for my chronic sore throats lately??
 The only difference I notice is I don't have any metallic or salty taste in my mouth.
 When I get it really bad, that is what I usually experience, as well as a raw tongue.
 Thanks for any help!!

-Thrush is an infection caused by the fungus Candida albicans, the same little beastie responsible for yeast infections.
-The infection is common among babies, who may be exposed to the microorganism as they pass through the birth canal.
-Thrush is also common in people who take antibiotic or steroid medication, and in people with compromised immune systems.
-In all of these cases, the healthy balance of bacteria in the mouth can be disrupted, making it easier for Candida albicans to grow and spread.
-Smoking is a risk factor, too, since it also upsets the balance of bacteria in the mouth.
+To give you a bit more info on the condition in question: thrush is an infection caused by the fungus Candida, the same little beastie responsible for other types of yeast infections.
+For more information on Candida yeast, check out A fungus among us: Candida (yeast).
+Thrush is common among babies, who may be exposed to the microorganism as they pass through the birth canal.
+People who take antibiotic or steroid medication, folks with compromised immune systems, and smokers are also at risk for an oral yeast infection.
+In all of these cases, the infection occurs when healthy balance of bacteria in the mouth is disrupted, making it easier for Candida yeast to grow and spread.
+Also, sometimes thrush can be a sign of a more serious, underlying condition such as diabetes or HIV.

-Symptoms of thrush can include:
+Symptoms of an oral yeast infection can include:

-- white patches on the tongue and insides of the cheeks
+- White patches on the tongue and insides of the cheeks

-- creamy, cottage-cheese-like sores, also on the tongue and in the mouth
+- Creamy, cottage cheese-like sores, also on the tongue and in the mouth

-- pain or burning in the mouth and throat
+- Pain or burning in the mouth and throat

-- lessened ability to taste food or an unpleasant taste in the mouth
+- Metallic or unpleasant taste in the mouth

-Best wishes for a healthy pink tongue,
+Best wishes for a healthy, pink tongue!